chrisbahnsen/aau-virada/3DCNN/README.md

 The code base allows a wide array of settings, affecting how it is run, as well as model type/depth, hyperparameters etc.

 ## Models
 The code currently supports the following models, shown as model [depth (if applicaple)] (implementation source).
-All the ResNet varations were implemented, tested and compared for action recogntion by [Hara et al.](http://openaccess.thecvf.com/content_cvpr_2018/papers/Hara_Can_Spatiotemporal_3D_CVPR_2018_paper.pdf).

 * [C3D](https://arxiv.org/pdf/1412.0767.pdf) ([Davide Abati](https://github.com/DavideA/c3d-pytorch))